jrasmusson/ios-professional-course/Bankey/3-Protocol-Delegate/README.md

 Save your work.

-## Overview of what we've learned

-- `UIPageViewController`
-- Onboarding
-- Protocol-Delegate (the most important pattern)
+## Next - how to we actually remember...

+- Add logout button to Dummy
+- Define protocol - Logoutable() - didLogout() in LogoutViewController
+- Add delegate to dummary to logout when button pressed
-- Controlling app flow from app delegate
+- Have app delegate register for logout

-Next up we are going to talk navigation.
-Probably one of the most important, and confusing topics, for those not familiar with UIKit and all the different ways we can move around.

-Take a break.
-Stretch.
-Grab a coffee.
-Then comeback and we'll dive into the world of UIKit navigation.
+- Then save results in NSUserDefault

 ### Links that help